enforcing a housing order

 Orders for payment of money

 If SACAT makes an order that one person is to pay money to another person, and the payment is not made, then the person in whose favour the order was made may apply to the Magistrates Court (or whatever court is the court with appropriate jurisdiction), to enforce that order.
-That does not mean that the debt has to be proven all over again.
-It means that the SACAT order will be enforced as a judgements debt.
+The amount specified in the order may be recovered in the appropriate court as if it were a debt and a claim is required to be lodged.
+Please contact the Magistrates Court at email@example.com to obtain further details about the process.

 Other Tribunal orders